Customizing automatic website page messages

 For example, on your “Pricing” page the conversation should be quite different from the “About Us” page or from other pages that describe specific products or services.

 Activechat makes it easy to define specific messages that your bot will display on certain pages of your website.
-To make it work, you need to install our website tracking pixel and a chat widget.
+To make it work, you need to install our and a .

 Go to the “Website messages” section in your bot builder to customize bot conversation depending on the page URL.